laceflowermc/mods/content/docs/mysticalagriculture/infusion-recipes.md

 ---
 id: infusion-recipes
-title: Infusion Crafting Recipes
+title: Infusion Recipes
-sidebar_label: Infusion Recipes
+category: Mystical Agriculture
 ---

 Mystical Agriculture allows you easily add your own Infusion Crafting recipes.
 Here's how you do it.

-## Prerequisits
+## Prerequisites
 - Mystical Agriculture uses the vanilla datapack system for recipe customization. [(Learn More)](https://minecraft.gamepedia.com/Data_pack)
 - Recipes are added using json files, similar to vanilla recipes. [(Learn More)](https://minecraft.gamepedia.com/Recipe)